GSamuel/gsamuel.github.io/_posts/2020-08-13-follow-the-recipe.md

 }
 {% endhighlight kotlin %}

-In this particular case, because we are dealing with boolean logic, you can make the code even more clean.
+Now you know the basics of rewriting a nested solution to a recipe.
+In this particular case there is an even more clean solution.

 {% highlight kotlin %}
 fun isTurtle() {